adscorp100/mdhomecarebuild/src/content/blog/ndis-social-community-participation-guide.md

 Accessing and utilising social and community participation funding is an active process that involves planning, coordination, and clear communication.

-## Decoding NDIS Codes and Line Items for Social Participation
+## NDIS Codes for Social and Community Participation & Daily Activities

 Navigating the NDIS involves encountering specific terminology, including support categories, codes, and line items used for claiming payments.
 Understanding these can help participants and their support network track budget usage and ensure services align with the plan's intentions.
 Searches explicitly asking for the [assistance with social and community participation ndis code] or the [increased social and community participation ndis line item] demonstrate that users are seeking this specific technical information, likely after encountering it in plans, service agreements, or invoices.